Our Historic BuildingEstablished 1827

 |2008-11||Capital Campaign restoration|

-Since first establishment, St. Andrew's has been home to 20 rectors (some more than once!), from the first full-time rector, The Rev. John P. Bausman in 1834, to our current rector, The Rev. Alan G. Gibson, who has been with us since 2008.
-Our longest serving rector was the Rev. Henry Lewis, who was at St. Andrew's for 39 years.
+Since first establishment, St. Andrew's has been home to a number of rectors (some more than once!) from the first full-time rector, The Rev. John P. Bausman in 1834, to our current rector, The Rev. Paul Frolick, who joined us in September 2023.
+Our longest serving rector was the Rev. Henry Lewis, who was at St. Andrew's for 39 years (1922-61).

 - 1834-35: The Rev. John P. Bausman